dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 Add a *ConfigurePizzaDialog.cshtml* file under the *Shared* directory.
 Since this component is not a separate page, it does not need the `@page` directive.

 The `ConfigurePizzaDialog` should have a `Pizza` parameter that specifies the pizza being configured.
 Component parameters are defined by adding a writable property to the component decorated with the `[Parameter]` attribute.
-Add a `@functions` block with the following `Pizza` parameter:
+Add a `@functions` block to the `ConfigurePizzaDialog` with the following `Pizza` parameter:

 ```csharp
 @functions {
     [Parameter] Pizza Pizza { get; set; }
 }
 ```

 > Note: Component parameters values should only ever be set by the runtime, so they should *not* be public.
 This allows the runtime to keep track of when components need to be rendered.

 Add the following basic markup for the `ConfigurePizzaDialog`: